• Skip to primary navigation

 Instructions

-• Transfer to a zip lock bag, close to seal.
-Snip off a small piece at the corner.
-Pipe a line down the center of each row of buns, then repeat in the other direction to create a cross pattern.
+• Finish.
+Transfer the glaze to a zip-top bag and seal.
+Snip a small corner off, then pipe a line down the center of each row of buns.
+Repeat in the other direction to form a cross pattern.
+Let the icing set for about an hour before serving.

 Notes